luvagarwal/ubiquitous-hunt/README.md

 ```
 Note in second mv command `mv Ass2.tar.gz feedback/`, it failed, did path replacement for `Ass2.tar.gz`, failed, did path replacement for `feedback/`, executed successfully.

+## Installation
+Download this repository and source makealias.sh into your .bashrc or other startup script.

 ## Todos

 - [ ] Better handling in case of path collisions by logging recent usage of files